Bagus Setiadi

 Bagus Setiadi (born 24 June 1966) is a retired male badminton player from Indonesia.
-Setiadi retired after one of his eyes was injured hit by the shuttlecock smashed by his sparring partner, Imay Hendra, during regular training in the 1990s.
+Setiadi retired after one of his eyes was injured from a hit by the shuttlecock smashed by his sparring partner, Imay Hendra, during regular training in the 1990s.

 Career

 He won the bronze medal at the 1991 IBF World Championships in men's doubles with Imay Hendra.
 They had won men's doubles together at the inaugural edition of Finnish Open in 1990.
 Setiadi was part of Indonesia national team at the 1992 Thomas Cup.